 By Susan Gluss

-In India, female victims of sexual violence during social unrest, no matter how heinous the crime, have little chance of retribution.
+November 4, 2015–In India, female victims of sexual violence during social unrest, no matter how heinous the crime, have little chance of redress.
 Nearly all institutions, politicians, and state officials thwart their efforts, according to a new report.
 Access to Justice for Women: India’s Response to Sexual Violence in Conflict and Social Upheaval looks at India’s failed responses to these women and calls for corrective action and legal reforms.

-The report is a collaboration between Berkeley Law’s International Human Rights Law Clinic (IHRLC) and the Armed Conflict Resolution and People’s Rights Project (ACRes) at the Haas School of Business.
-Although the report focuses on female victims in India, the authors note that sexual attacks are perpetrated among the country’s other vulnerable groups.
+The report is a collaboration between Berkeley Law’s International Human Rights Law Clinic (IHRLC) and the Armed Conflict Resolution and People’s Rights Project (ACRes) at the Haas School of Business (now the Political Conflict, Gender and People’s Rights Project).
+Although the report focuses on female victims in India, the authors note that sexual attacks are perpetrated against the country’s other vulnerable groups.

 Despite calls for reform after the 2012 Delhi gang rape and murder of a young female student that outraged the global community, sexual violence remains widespread across troubled areas of India.
 The underlying causes are complex, but stem, in part, from the 1947 partition of India and Pakistan that exacerbated conflicts between Hindu and Muslim communities—and inflamed deeply rooted cultural and political tensions.